rweather/vz200-restoration/README.md

 All of the keys work reliably except CTRL.
 Sometimes it works, but not always.
 May be an alignment issue or something wrong with the membrane under the key.

+### Fixing the CTRL key

+I disassembled the keyboard again and carefully scrubbed the contacts on the PCB and the membrane itself with dry cotton buds.
+There was still a little dirt in the membrane and on the contacts.

+Previously I tightened the keyboard screws quite tight when I reassembled the keyboard.
+One theory I had was that the membrane didn't have enough "play" because it was too tight / stretched around the CTRL key.
+When I reassembled the keyboard I screwed in the screws until they stopped moving.
+But I didn't tighten any further than that.

+Whether it was the cleaning or the untightened screws, the CTRL key now works.

 ### Conclusion

 Here is a summary of the changes that I made: